DhanushGowda26/Tomcat-Installation/README.md

   To login to Manager App, username and password is "admin", you can modify this if required in the above.

-  ## Congrulations, Now you can upload youe war file and Deploy.
+  ## Congrulations, Now you can upload your war file and Deploy.